Lingering Kashmir Issue Warrants Intl Community Proactive Role - UrduPoint

 Lingering Kashmir Issue Warrants Int'l Community Proactive Role

-The international community may hopefully be instrumental in resolving the Kashmir issue in near future, the Pakistani nation has been steadfastly supporting the Kashmiris for decades particularly after the illegal and unilateral revocation of the special status of Indian Illegal Occupied Jammu & Kashmir (IIoJK) in August 2019 by New Delhi

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Feb, 2023 ) :The international community may hopefully be instrumental in resolving the Kashmir issue in near future, the Pakistani nation has been steadfastly supporting the Kashmiris for decades particularly after the illegal and unilateral revocation of the special status of Indian Illegal Occupied Jammu & Kashmir (IIoJK) in August 2019 by New Delhi.
+ISLAMABAD, Feb 5 (UrduPoint / Pakistan Point News - 5th Feb, 2023 ) :The international community may hopefully be instrumental in resolving the Kashmir issue in near future, the Pakistani nation has been steadfastly supporting the Kashmiris for decades, particularly after the illegal and unilateral revocation of the special status of Indian Illegal Occupied Jammu & Kashmir (IIOJK) in August 2019 by New Delhi.

-The unequivocal support for the Kashmiris at the critical juncture will definitely have an imprint for the ultimate resolution of the issue as the people of the held have undergoing an unprecedented reign of terror and suppression in the wake of annexation of the held state which is aimed at altering the demography and turning the majority Muslim community into a minority.
+The unequivocal support for the Kashmiris at the critical juncture will definitely have an imprint on the ultimate resolution of the issue as the people of Indian Illegally Occupied Jammu & Kashmir were going through an unprecedented reign of terror and suppression in the wake of the annexation of the held state which is aimed at altering the demography and turning the majority Muslim community into a minority.

 The Kashmir Solidarity Day, February 5, reminds the international community of a solemn pledge by the United Nations through its resolutions to give the right to self-determination to the Kashmiris through a plebiscite under the auspices of the world body.

-The Day's observance was a recognition of the everlasting ideological, geographical, cultural and social ties the people of Pakistan have with their Kashmiri brethren, who had been fighting for decades to liberate themselves from the tyrannic Indian rule, All Party Hurriyat Conference (APHC) General Secretary Sheikh Abdul Mateen said while talking to APP on Friday.
+The Day's observance was a recognition of the everlasting ideological, geographical, cultural and social ties the people of Pakistan have with their Kashmiri brethren, who had been fighting for decades to liberate themselves from the tyrannic Indian rule, All Party Hurriyat Conference (APHC) General Secretary Sheikh Abdul Mateen said while talking to APP.

 He said the lingering issue warranted the international community's proactive role for its early resolution and the observance of Solidarity Day resonated that message and at the same time gave further momentum to the Kashmiris' freedom movement.